“The single biggest and most common compliance weakness is the lack of a timely and thorough risk analysis.”

 Molly Nicol Lewis is an Associate of McBrayer, McGinnis, Leslie & Kirkland, PLLC.
 Ms. Lewis concentrates her practice in healthcare law and is located in the firm’s Lexington office.
 She can be reached at email@example.com or at (859) 231-8780.

-This article is intended as a summary of federal and state law and does not constitute legal advice.
+This article is intended as a summary of state law and does not constitute legal advice.